coditori/highly-skilled-job-offers/README.md

 - People looking for a change in their careers and open to exploring international job opportunities
 - Expatriates seeking new job opportunities or career advancement

+## 2. Self-assessment and goal setting
+### 2.1.
+Identifying your strengths and weaknesses
+Before embarking on your journey to work abroad, it's essential to assess your strengths and weaknesses.
+This process allows you to recognize areas where you excel and areas that need improvement.

+- Make a list of your technical and soft skills.
+- Ask for feedback from colleagues, friends, and family.
+- Reflect on past projects and identify areas of success and challenges.

+### 2.2.
+Setting clear career goals
+Setting clear career goals helps you stay focused and motivated.
+Consider what you want to achieve in your professional life and how working abroad will contribute to these goals.

+- Set short-term and long-term goals.
+- Ensure goals are specific, measurable, achievable, relevant, and time-bound (SMART).
+- Regularly review and adjust your goals as needed.

+### 2.3.
+Skills gap analysis
+Conducting a skills gap analysis helps you identify the skills you need to develop to reach your career goals.
+Compare your current skills with those required for the job you desire.

+- Research job postings and identify common skills required.
+- Compare these skills with your current skill set.
+- Create an action plan to develop the necessary skills, such as taking courses or gaining relevant experience.